matthias-reis/carda-gatsby/content/articles/2021/09/keep-the-orange-sun-1.md

 description: Awakened Souls recorded a fantastic new album in cooperation with From Overseas aka Kévin Séry.
 It will be released tomorrow, so I'll take the chance to introduce it to you today.
-For me, "Keep The Orange Sun" is solid gold that definitely needs to be part of my vinyl collection.
+For me, "Keep The Orange Sun" is solid gold – it definitely needs to be part of my vinyl collection.
 image: /img/ktos3.jpg
 copyrigt: From Overseas & Awakening Souls
 ogImage: /img/keep-the-orange-sun-fb.png